July marks the midpoint of the year with an increment in rain in

 March through

-September, with an average maximum UV index of 12, are months with the highest UV index in Vientiane, Laos.
-A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV rays for average individuals.
+September, with an average maximum UV index of 12.
+A UV Index of 11, and more, symbolizes an ultimate health vulnerability from unsafe exposure to UV radiation for average individuals.

-Note: The average daily UV index of 12 in July transforms into the following instructions:
+Note: A daily maximum UV index of 12 in July translates into the following instructions: